UCN-Programming3-Course/ClientManager_start/README.md

 You are working as a software developer.
 Your team is developing an application that can manage a customer database and your task is to implement the database operations in the application layer.

-You will find the applications Data Access Layer (DAL) in this Visual Studio solution where you must implement the CRUD methods.
+You will find the applications Data Access Layer (DAL) in this Visual Studio solution, where you must implement the CRUD methods.

 **HINT!** The methods that you must implement are marked with a *TODO* comment